Model Reduction of a Flexible Nonsmooth Oscillator Recovers its Entire Bifurcation Structure: Model reduction procedure

-where $\boldsymbol{\uppsi} \in \mathbb{R}^{N_{\Omega}\times P}$ are the eigenvectors found from the matrix eigenvalue problem \cref{eq:disc_EVP}.
 To reduce discretization errors in the work estimates $\widetilde{W}_d$ and $\widetilde{W}_f$, which depend on the velocity and strain rate fields (Eq.~\ref{eq:WdWf}), we interpolated each column of $\widetilde{\dot{\mat{W}}}$, representing the spatial component of the velocity data at every time sample, using Chebychev polynomials, as was done to interpolate the POMs.
 This ensured lower error in the estimates of the second order spatial derivative required for \cref{eq:Wd}.
 The time integrations needed for both energy estimates \cref{eq:WdWf} were performed using the trapezoidal rule; the spatial integrations were numerically evaluated using the Chebyshev polynomial representation \cite{driscoll2014}.

 Given $\widetilde{W}_d$ and $\widetilde{W}_f$, we define the energy convergence errors \cite{Bhattacharyya_2022},